Norfolk Island Museum

 Sirius Museum- Housing nationally significant artefacts from the Flag Ship of the First Fleet HMS Sirius wrecked at Kingston in 1790.

-Commissariat Store - Archaeological remains that have been collected from around the Kingston area are on display here.
+Commissariat Store - Archaeological remains that have been collected from around the Kingston area are on display here. - Currently closed for maintenance.

-For Whom the Bell tolls - stories from the Cemetery.
-Every Tuesday and Friday at 900am a guided tour through the convict cemetery.
+For Whom the Bell Tolls - stories from the Cemetery.
+Every Tuesday and Friday at 9:00am a guided tour through the convict cemetery.

 Location & Directions